 • Make sure to use the right type of load securing system for the load

-If you have doubts about how the load is secured or how stable it is, ask a collegue to check too.
+If you have doubts about how the load is secured or how stable it is, ask a colleague to check too.
 You may have a specific person in charge of vehicle safety – but this doesn’t absolve you from your responsibility for the safety of your vehicle when you are out on the road:

 • Get an experienced individual to check it